Max Neuhaus

 6 x 6 x 4 meters

-A permanent work, Three ‘Similar’ Rooms at Galleria Giorgio Persano (Turin, 1990 – present) deals less explicitly with plausibility.
-It is more concerned with orientation through sound "color."
-Each room is saturated with perfectly audible sounds.
-One encounters the transition fluidly when passing through doorways.
-The three sonorities are in fact made of two – one for each side room, then combined in the middle, though it is impossible to separate the two from the mixture.
-A visual analogy might be that of painting each room entirely yellow, blue, and green respectively.
-But here, the dimensional qualities are extended with sound, not image.
-The physical likeness and continuity between rooms get undermined with each passage into a differently colored aural space.
-Over time, the traversals accentuate a nuanced dialogue with external sounds, such as the street noises seeping through the shared windowed wall. m.n.
+A permanent work Three ‘Similar’ Rooms at Galleria Giorgio Persano (Turin, 1990 – present) deals less explicitly with plausibility and concerns more orientation through sound color.
+Each room is saturated with perfectly audible sounds whose variation one encounters fluidly when passing through doorways.
+The three sonorities are in fact made of two – one for each side room and then combined in the middle, though it is impossible to separate the two from the mixture.
+A visual analogy would be painting individual rooms all yellow, blue, and green respectively, except that the image flattens the dimensional qualities extended with sound.
+The physical likeness and continuity between rooms gets undermined with each transition into a differently colored aural space, over time accentuating a nuanced dialogue with other sounds, like the street noises passing through the shared windowed wall.